wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The deleted row data:”, $data);
     };

-before record insert
+On before record insert

-event will be called before a new record is inserted in the underlying data entity.
+This event will be called before a new record is inserted in the underlying data entity.
 Note this event is triggered for Editable Data Table with insert action defined.
 Use Case: Populate the date modified or modified user to the current date or logged in user

 $scope.\[gridname\]Beforerowinsert = function($event, $data) {
         //$data has the data of the new record to be inserted.
 This data can be modified and validated before sending the request